 Note

 For best visualization, ensure the RStudio Plots pane is adequately sized.
-If you get "figure margins too large" errors, try:
+If you get "figure margins too large" errors, try expanding the Plots pane in RStudio, using dev.new(width=10, height=6) for a larger plot window, or reducing the cex parameter.

 See also